mattgoral/mattgoral.github.io/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-USE THIS TO DEPLOY: ng github-pages:deploy --message "message" --environment "prod" --base-href "/"

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).